allegro/blog/_posts/2022-09-04-probabilistic-algorithms.md

 programs, because measuring the size of the data structures is not a trivial task.

-We start by checking the variant n=1000000/f=0.25 as a result of which we should get a power of set equal 250000; here are the results:
+We start by checking the variant n=1000000/f=0.25 as a result of which we should get a power of set equal 250000.
+Let’s take a look at the results:

 *n=1000000/f=0.25*